ChickenCombo/Weather-App/README.md

 - Dark Mode
 - Minimalist Design

-**Note:** Make sure to generate your own API key and place it on your local.properties
+**Developer's Note:** Make sure to generate your own API key and place it on your local.properties file for the source code to work.

 **Screenshots:**